delta-io/delta/PROTOCOL.md

  - stats: Column level statistics can be stored as a JSON string in the checkpoint.
 This field needs to be written when statistics are available and the table property: `delta.checkpoint.writeStatsAsJson` is set to `true` (which is the default).
 When this property is set to `false`, this field should be omitted from the checkpoint.
  - stats_parsed: The stats can be stored in their [original format](#Per-file-Statistics).
 This field needs to be written when statistics are available and the table property: `delta.checkpoint.writeStatsAsStruct` is set to `true`.
 When this property is set to `false` (which is the default), this field should be omitted from the checkpoint.

+Within the checkpoint, the `remove` struct does not contain the `stats` and `tags` fields because VACUUM tombstones do not require them.
+These fields are only stored in Delta files.

 Refer to the [appendix](#checkpoint-schema) for an example on the schema of the checkpoint.

 ## Data Files